How effective can simple ordinal peer grading be?: Preliminaries

+In a second scenario, we assume that the students receive no solutions or grading guidelines by the instructor after the end of the exam.
+In this case, students will inevitably make mistakes when grading and it is reasonable to assume that the performance of a student in grading is strongly correlated to her preparation level and her performance in the exam.
+We will use the term {\em imperfect grading} to refer to this scenario.

-Note that a noise matrix provides only aggregate information over all students of a population.
-Actually, it is not hard to see that a doubly stochastic matrix may correspond to many different probability distributions over rankings.
-This kind of information will be the only tool we will use in our theoretical analysis.
-On the other hand, in our simulations, we will use more refined models of grader behaviour, assuming that it strongly depends on the level of preparation of the student for the exam and her success in it.
-A particular such model is the following.
-Each student has a quality drawn uniformly at random from the interval $[1/2,1]$ and affects her position in the ground truth and her ability to grade as well.
+In the study of imperfect grading scenarios, we will consider student populations with different characteristics.
+In the first such population, each student has a quality drawn uniformly at random from the interval $[1/2,1]$, which affects her position in the ground truth and her ability to grade as well.
 The ground truth is the ranking of the students in decreasing order of quality.
 A student $b$ of quality $q$ performs the grading task as follows: she considers every pair of exam papers $x$ and $y$ in her bundle, such that $x$ appears ahead of $y$ in the ground truth, and temporarily determines $x \succ_b y$ with probability $q$ and $y \succ_b x$ with probability $1-q$; the pairwise relation $\succ_b$ will evolve into her ranking of the exam papers in her bundle.
 If, after considering all pairs of exam papers in the bundle, the pairwise relation $\succ_b$ is cyclic, the whole process is repeated from scratch.
 Otherwise, the ranking of the exam papers in the bundle induced by $\succ_b$ is the grading outcome of student $b$.

-The above process has been implemented and is used in our simulations with bundles of size $k=6$.
-In our theoretical analysis, we have computed the corresponding noise matrix by sampling $10^9$ students with uniform qualities and simulating the grading behaviour described above.
-The resulted noise matrix $P_{\text{mallows}}$ is presented here for ease of reference.

-Due to its similarities with the well-known Mallows model~\cite{Mallows} for generating random rankings, we refer to this grading behaviour as Mallows grading.
+Due to its similarities with the well-known Mallows model~\citep{Mallows} for generating random rankings, we refer to this grading behaviour as {\em Mallows grading}.

+In another interesting type of student population, grading behaviour follows the general structure of random utility models in the literature; e.g., see \citet{APX12}.
+Each student has a quality drawn uniformly at random from the interval $[0,1]$.
+The ground truth is again defined as the ranking of the students in decreasing order of quality.
+A student $b$ of quality $q$ performs the grading task by assigning a score to every exam paper $x$ of quality $q_x$ in her bundle as follows: with probability $q$ she sets the score of $x$ equal to $q_x$ and with probability $1-q$ the score is drawn uniformly at random from the interval $[0,1]$.
+Then, the ranking of the exam papers is computed by sorting them in non-increasing order of these scores.
+We use the term {\em RUM grading} to refer to this grading behaviour.